Classification of unimodal isolated complete intersection singularities in positive characteristic: Abstract

 \section{Abstract}

-In this paper, we classify unimodal isolated complete intersection singularities over fields of positive characteristic under contact equivalence.
-This work extends the classification of simple isolated complete intersection singularities in positive characteristic, which was established by T.H.
-Pham, G. Pfister, and G. M. Greuel.
-To achieve this classification, we extend the complete transversal method to fields of positive characteristic, a generalization that is also applicable to numerous other classification problems.
+In this paper we classify the unimodal isolated complete intersection singularities in arbitrary characteristic under contact equivalence.
+The classification over $\mathbb{C}$ has already done by A. Dimca and C.G.
+Gibson.
+We continue and generalize their work.
+To complete the classification, we generalized the complete transversal method into positive characteristic field, which is also useful in many other classification problem.